OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:44

-No one can come to Me unless the Father who sent Me draws them, and I will raise them up at the last day.
+No one can come to Me unless the Father who sent Me, first calls them, and so I will raise them up at the last day.

 ## John 6:45